 - Clean the chimney at least once a year

-Making the time and effort to ensure you have your farm fire safety taken care of will pay dividends today and into the future.
+Making the time and effort to ensure you have your fire safety plan taken care of will pay dividends today and into the future.

 With help from the professionals at Jim’s Test & Tag, you can be confident your farm is safe for all who work on or visit your property.